UfSoft/gIRClib/docs/index.rst

-..
-IRCLibLet documentation master file, created by sphinx-quickstart on Thu Jan 27 10:43:56 2011.
+.. gIRClib documentation master file, created by sphinx-quickstart on Thu Jan 27 10:43:56 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. module:: ircliblet.client
+.. module:: girclib.client

-Welcome to IRCLibLet's documentation!
+Welcome to gIRClib's documentation!
 =====================================

 Contents: